Rambalac/ACDDokanNet/Readme.md

 ### 2015-12-14

-Not it can read files.
+Now it can read files.
 But it's still not cached and reading from apps, like photos, can be very very slow.
 But linear reading like copying is possible.

 ### 2015-12-11